Welcome! This site offers

 and other concerned organisations groups in Switzerland, Austria, UK and the

 Middle East.
-A combined Lebanon
+A combined

-report for 2006 is also available.
+Lebanon report is also available.

 Other Eos pages list trauma support